Professor Nicola Innes, welcomes you to our virtual open day.

 What can you study?

-Our master's courses are delivered by internationally recognised clinicians and research academics who provide a friendly, supportive and professional environment for both clinical and biomedical science focused study programmes.
+Our postgraduate taught programmes are delivered by internationally recognised clinicians and research academics who provide a friendly, supportive and professional environment for both clinical and biomedical science focused study programmes.

 Our clinical courses can provide eligibility to sit relevant national clinical specialist examinations: